0% financing deals on cars in Canada

 A 0% financing offer allows you to borrow money to buy a vehicle without having to pay interest and financing fees, which combined is known as the annual percentage rate (APR).
 Dealerships mostly offer this type of financing as a way to sell more cars.
 It is reserved for customers with excellent credit scores (usually above 700).

 Banks or other lending institutions do not typically offer 0% financing on cars in Canada because these institutions have nothing to gain by offering this type of financing.
-On the other hand, a dealership will be more willing to offer 0% car financing deals since it gets you driving off the lot in one of their vehicles and this helps move inventory.
+On the other hand, a dealership will be more willing to offer 0% car financing deals since it gets you driving off the lot in one of their vehicles, and this helps move inventory.

 0% financing sounds too good to be true.
 What’s the catch?

-At first glance, 0% financing on a car is exactly as it appears: You purchase a new car at the agreed-on price and then make monthly payments on the debt, with no interest for a set number of months.
+At first glance, 0% financing on a car is exactly as it appears: You purchase a new car at the agreed-upon price and then make monthly payments on the debt, with no interest for a set number of months.
 However, keep these points in mind:

 • 0% interest may only be offered for part of the loan term